valentinbe/Twilight-Imperium-fouth-edition-cheat-sheet-fr-/README.md

 ## The Universities of Jol-Nar
 Débutant: Oui

-Type: faibles en combat, haute technologie, pacifistes
+Type: faibles en combat, pacifistes, extrèmement fort en technologie

 Intelligent, peaceful people known for the scientific research facilities on their twin planets.
 They are not great in a fight, but can research new technology faster and more easily than any other race.